Freedom Camping in Wellington

 You don’t have to dig too deep into your pockets when exploring the Greater Wellington region.
 The councils have been very generous with their freedom camping laws, giving those with a self-contained vehicle heaps of options to camp for free in Wellington – even in Wellington city itself!
 Just take a look at the list of free camping spots in Wellington below.

 From the city to deep in the forest, there are many places you can camp for free in Wellington.
-Those with a non-self-contained vehicle have multiple Department of Conservation campground and council-run campgrounds to make use of.
+Those with a non-self-contained vehicle have multiple Department of Conservation campgrounds and council-run campgrounds to make use of.
 But remember, where ever you end up parking for the night, please respect the 11 Golden Rules of Camping in New Zealand so these freedom camping spots remain free for the future.

 So pack up your tent or put some gas in your camper and take a look at these free camping spots in Wellington!